sedostheatre/sedos.co.uk/input/regular-events/sedance.md

 PRICES (card and contactless payments only):

 You can either pay a drop-in price each week or pay for a block of classes in advance, which works out cheaper.
+You do not need to use classes consecutively and you pay when you arrive – no need or way to book or pay in advance.

 **Sedos members**

-Drop-in price - £7 per class
+Drop-in price - £8 per class

-5 classes - £30 (works out at £6 per class)
+5 classes - £35 (works out at £7 per class)

-10 classes - £50 (works out at £5 per class)\
+10 classes - £60 (works out at £6 per class)\
 \
 **Non-members**

-Drop-in price - £8 per class
+Drop-in price - £9 per class

-5 classes - £35 (works out at £7 per class)
+5 classes - £40 (works out at £8 per class)

-10 classes £60 (works out at £6 per class)
+10 classes £70 (works out at £7 per class)

 *We look forward to seeing you there!*